Disambiguation of Emotion Annotations by Contextualizing Events in Plausible Narratives: Limitations

 \section{Limitations}

 While our study offers valuable insights into emotion analysis through generated narratives, it is important to acknowledge several limitations.
-First, our dataset is based on only 1,000 event descriptions, which may limit the diversity and generalizability of our findings across different contexts and emotion categories.
-Second, the human annotation study was conducted solely on a sample of the data, which may not fully capture the complexity of the emotional responses present in the entire dataset.
+First, our dataset is based on only 1,000 event descriptions generated by one model, which may limit the diversity and generalizability of our findings across different contexts and emotion categories.
+Incorporating a second, distinct language model to validate the emotion in the generated narratives could enhance robustness by discarding instances with mismatched emotions.
+Employing multiple language models in our analysis would further strengthen the significance of our experimental results.
+Second, the human annotation study was conducted solely on a sample of the data, which may not fully capture the complexity of the emotion responses present in the entire dataset.
 Additionally, the automatic model used to assess the entire corpus is the same one that generated the data, potentially reinforcing interpretations.
 Moreover, this model has not been validated for contextualized emotion analysis, leaving its accuracy uncertain in this context.
 To facilitate reproducibility, we offer access to our code, dataset, model predictions, and the human annotations, enabling further exploration and validation of our findings.